This research has four main objectives:

 The scientific impact of this project is directly related to the project’s objectives.
 These aims are achieved and amplified through the use cases and through scientific and stakeholder interactions, specific outputs, and strategic planning of activities and interventions.
 Therefore, the scientific impact lies in the four main areas: responsible innovation; knowledge, ethics and technology; policy and governance; and the impact of stakeholder dynamics on geopolitics.

 (4) We will gain insight into how the stakeholder dynamics resulting from the implementation of QSC technology and standards affects geopolitical relations and the circulation of knowledge.
-If Big Tech has been said to have a ‘the winner takes it all 2.0’ effect, security breaches by large-scale quantum computers will have an analogous effect, with superpowers in a main role.
-Countries need to deploy QSC technology to be quantum-ready, and access to QSC will surely impact geopolitical relations, as this innovation obviously opens up the possibility of new hegemonic relations.
+If Big Tech has been said to have a ‘the winner takes it all 2.0’ effect, security breaches by large-scale quantum computers will have a similar effect, with superpowers in a main role.
+Countries need to deploy QSC technology to be quantum-ready, and access to QSC will likely impact geopolitical relations, as this innovation obviously opens up the possibility of new hegemonic relations.